 For those without their own form of transport, you can also get a bus.
 The bus takes a similar amount of time as a car and costs between €7-10 each way.

-Looking for a completely stress free day?
+Looking for a completely stress-free day?
 You can book a transfer that includes pick up and drop off from your hotel in Zadar.
-They also pre book your tickets beforehand so there’s no waiting around!
+They also pre-book your tickets beforehand so there’s no waiting around!
 Great for the busy peak season.
-This hassle-free service costs €40 per person.
+This service costs €40 per person.

-Tickets to Krka National Park cost €13.30 per adult and the national park is open 8am-8pm every day during the high season.
+Tickets to Krka National Park cost €13.30 per adult and the national park is open from 08:00 to 20:00 every day during the high season.